Honey Garlic Chicken Wings

 Instructions

 1. Preheat the oven to 425°Fahrenheit.
-Line a large baking sheet with foil.
-Place a wire rack on top.
+Line a large baking sheet with foil and place a wire rack on top.
 Spray the rack with cooking spray.

 2. Pat the chicken wings dry with paper towels.
-In a large bowl, mix together the flour, garlic powder, salt, and pepper.
-Add the wings.
-Toss to coat evenly.
+In a large bowl, mix together the flour, garlic powder, salt and pepper.
+Add the wings and toss to coat evenly.

 3. Arrange the wings in a single layer on the prepared wire rack.
-Spray them lightly with cooking spray.
-Bake for 45-50 minutes.
-Flip the wings halfway through.
-Continue baking until they are crispy and golden brown.
+Spray lightly with cooking spray.
+Bake for 45-50 minutes, flipping halfway through, until crispy and golden brown.

 4. Meanwhile, make the sauce.
-In a small bowl, whisk together the cornstarch and water.
-Mix until smooth.
+In a small bowl, whisk together the cornstarch and water until smooth.
 Set aside.

 5. In a small saucepan, combine the honey, soy sauce, garlic, ginger, and red pepper flakes (if using).
-Place the saucepan over medium heat.
-Bring the mixture to a simmer, stirring occasionally.
+Bring to a simmer over medium heat, stirring occasionally.

 6. Stir the cornstarch slurry into the simmering sauce.
-Continue to simmer for 2-3 minutes.
-Stir frequently.
-Cook until the sauce thickens and coats the back of a spoon.
+Continue to simmer for 2-3 minutes, stirring frequently, until the sauce thickens and coats the back of a spoon.

 7. Transfer the baked wings to a large, clean bowl.
-Pour the honey garlic sauce over top.
-Toss until evenly coated.
+Pour the honey garlic sauce over top and toss until evenly coated.

 8. Transfer the wings to a serving platter.
 Sprinkle with sesame seeds.
 Serve hot.